input-output-hk/partner-chains-smart-contracts/docs/README.md

 1. Bridge component triggers the Cardano transaction.
 This tx does the following:

 - verifies the signature on the new ATMS key (must be signed by the old committee)
-- verifies the N FT of the UTxO holding the old verification key at the script address
+- verifies the NFT of the UTxO holding the old verification key at the script address
 - consumes the above mentioned UTxO
 - outputs a new UTxO with the updated ATMS key containing the NFT to the same script address